Wellness & Health Information

 Health Education and Resources

-Easy-to-understand health resources and information for members.
+Easy-to-understand health resources and information available for members.

 Behavioral Health Resources

-Centennial Care Behavioral Health Resources
+Learn about Turquoise Care Behavioral Health Resources

-Commercial and Medicare Behavioral Health Resources
+Learn about Commercial and Medicare Behavioral Health Resources

 Mental Health First Aid Courses

 Presbyterian Health Plan offers Mental Health First Aid (MHFA) classes available to members at no cost.
-The classes are presented by Zoom, so you can learn from your home.
+The classes are presented virtually by Zoom, so you can learn from your home.
 Classes go over how to create and apply a Mental Health First Aid action plan in situations like:

 Helping someone with a panic attack.